Course Title: Master of Science in Applied Building Information Modelling & Management

 An NFQ level 8 Bachelor Degree with 2.2 award or equivalent, or a level 7 ordinary degree plus 5 years relevant experience.
 Applicants may be required to attend interview or to produce an ePortfolio of relevant evidence.
 Applicants are required to produce evidence of the minimum English language proficiency requirement for overseas applicants i.e. a minimum score of 6.0 in IELTS or equivalent.

-The programme is open to professionally-qualified architects, engineers, surveyors, technologists, and construction managers who have some basic level BIM knowledge.
+The course is open to professionally-qualified architects, engineers, surveyors, technologists, and construction managers who have some basic level BIM knowledge.
 Graduates of related discipline areas with appropriate experience are encouraged to apply.

-The MSc in applied Building Information Modelling and Management is a unique NFQ level 9 programme in Ireland and the approach to MSc-level education is distinctive in relation to programmes available internationally.
+The MSc in Applied Building Information Modelling and Management is a unique NFQ level 9 course in Ireland and the approach to MSc-level education is distinctive in relation to courses available internationally.
 The demand for professionals skilled in the application of Building Information Modelling technologies and for the management of Building Information Modelling processes is very strong both nationally and internationally.
 It underpins the needs of a wide range of disciplines in the Built Environment and Engineering for professionals skilled in collaborative design, build, and management processes.
-It is expected that graduates of the programme will find employment both within their own disciplines and in emerging collaborative careers as BIM processes become more widely adopted.
+It is expected that graduates of the course will find employment both within their own disciplines and in emerging collaborative careers as BIM processes become more widely adopted.

-The domains of application of applied Building Information Modelling and Management relevant to this programme include:
+The domains of application of Applied Building Information Modelling and Management relevant to this course include:

 - Architecture & Architectural Technology